Look to the 3 'E's – exercise, eating well, and escape – for relief

 Stress in small doses is good for you, Kate Andrews points out.
 In fact, it’s one reason we’ve survived as a species.
 Stress triggers the release of cortisol, a hormone that gears up the body for the fight-or-flight response.

-“It’s bad when it becomes chronic,” says the Personal Fitness Trainer instructor, whose expertise includes the psychological benefits of exercise and nutrition.
+“It’s bad when it becomes chronic,” says the Personal Fitness Trainer chair, whose expertise includes the psychological benefits of exercise and nutrition.

 Cortisol blocks immune and body repair functions and leads to high blood pressure.
 Fight and flight aren’t hallmarks of the season, but the frenzy of cooking, shopping, baking and scheduling have an alarmingly similar effect.